AndreasAnastasopoulos/AndreasAnastasopoulos/README.md

 * HTML / CSS / JAVASCRIPT / PHP || Web Develepment

 ## I'm currently:
-- Building my first website as a freelance developer for a local Holistic Spa business.
-Two more are also on the way!
+- Building my first two websites as a freelance developer for a holistic spa business and a local construction company.
+They are both set to be uploaded before the end of the year!
 - Preparing high school students for their National Exams (Programming Course).
 - Learning the most interesting and useful technologies (yet!) during my last year of uni, including: <br>
 Deep Machine Learning (Python), Database Management (SQL, Python), Web Development (HTML, CSS, JS, PHP) and more!